 A few kilometres later, we arrived to find the picturesque but small Ton Tok Waterfall splashing into a river that runs alongside a little house.
 The area had been recently flooded and we couldn’t get close enough to take a decent photo.
 Then it rained and we got our motorbike stuck, spending 20 minutes pulling it out of the mud in a downpour.
 Okay, so this wasn’t a perfect day of waterfall hopping, but views of limestone mountains on the way back made it a little better.

-Ton Te is 50 kilometres southeast of Trang town in Palian district, and all of the waterfalls are marked by English/Thai signs off Highway 4264.
+Ton Te (also spelt Tae) is 50 kilometres southeast of Trang town in Palian district, and all of the waterfalls are marked by English/Thai signs off Route 4264.
 Motorbike or hired taxi are the only ways to go apart from hitchhiking; minibuses to Palian can drop you along 4264 but it’s a long walk from there to any of the falls.
-The 3G signal on our smartphone (AIS carrier) worked fine throughout the trip, and all of the falls were marked on our maps app.
+The signal on our cell phone worked fine throughout the trip, and all of the falls were marked on our maps app.
 No admission was charged at any of them.